Edi013/Edi013/README.md

 -__print_my_self__()
 -
 - 👋 Hi, I’m Ghenea Eduard ( @Edi013 ) - from Craiova (RO)
-- 👀 I’m interested in developing myself in a professional way _!!!_
+- 👀 I’m interested in software development and developing myself in a professional way _!!!_
 -
 -
 - #1 📚 What do I have knowledge of ?